DrGlas1/Arbetsprov_React_Native/README.md

+│   ├───buttons     - Buttons for displaying information and switching between screens when pressed │   ├───config      - Config file with some shared styles and colors │   ├───list        - List components for showing data
+|   ├───loading     - Component that shows a loading icon until something is loaded
-│   ├───buttons     - Buttons for displaying information and switching between screens when pressed │   ├───config      - Config file with some shared styles and colors │   ├───list        - List components for showing data │   ├───logo        - Component for displaying screen titles │   ├───screens     - The base components that take subcomponents and bring them togheter into a screen │   └───searchbars  - A component for taking and displaying user input
+│   ├───logo        - Component for displaying screen titles │   ├───screens     - The base components that take subcomponents and bring them togheter into a screen │   └───searchbars  - A component for taking and displaying user input